Between Every Two Pines

 -John Muir, (Yeah, we went there.)

-It is truly an awe how beautiful our country is --and we explored only a small fraction of it!
+It is truly an awe how beautiful our country is – and we explored only a small fraction of it!
 We are so fortunate to have good friends in many wondrous places and happy to have made new ones along the way.
-We wanted to thank everyone who comforted our traveling souls--whether it was with a place to sleep & hot shower or just with suggestions on where to car camp.
-The trip was physically exhausting but worth every mile and we knew without the hospitality of any of our old friends and new friends, our travels would have been much more difficult!
+We wanted to thank everyone who comforted our traveling souls – whether it was with a place to sleep & hot shower or just with suggestions on where to car camp.
+The trip was physically exhausting but worth every mile and we knew that without the hospitality of our old friends and new friends, our travels would have been much more difficult!

 THE PROJECT!
 We hand-bound 8 books comprised of a little less than 90 pages of our favorite photos, encased in a hard cover that we screen printed with illustrations that reminded us of our time in the PNW (lots of cup noodle doodles).
 I'm already itching for our next adventure (yay for year-long National Park Passes).
 Until then, working on this bookbinding project has helped me relive every moment we had out there and I hope it brings about the same kind of joy to its recipients.